jwueller/fdspy.sh/README.md

 ## Versioning

 This project uses [Semantic Versioning](https://semver.org/), so you can expect a new release to indicate backwards-incompatible changes with a new major version number, although those will be avoided if at all possible.

-Documentation, test or formatting changes without user-facing impact will not trigger a new version.
+Changes that don't affect user-visible behavior (e.g. documentation, tests, etc.) will not trigger a new version.
+Please note though that stderr status messages are not considered stable and may vary between minor versions.

 ## License